ash9nov/CNV-calling-from-Target-panel-based-NGS-data/README.md

 `java -jar GATK/GenomeAnalysisTK.jar -T DepthOfCoverage -R ucsc.hg19.fasta -I FINAL_BAMs.list -o NGS_run -L Target_panel.bed`

 #### for GATK version4
-`java -jar GATK/GenomeAnalysisTK.jar DepthOfCoverage -R ucsc.hg19.fasta -I FINAL_BAMs.list -o NGS_run -L Target_panel.bed`
+`java -jar GATK/GenomeAnalysisTK.jar DepthOfCoverage -R ucsc.hg19.fasta -I FINAL_BAMs.list -O NGS_run -L Target_panel.bed`

 #### Output: (for pipeline use)
 ***per_locus_coverage*** file (consisting of nucleotide level coverage of each sample in RUN) and ***run_summary*** file (consisting of mean coverage of each sample in RUN) are used by pipeline for the analysis